Media Hosting Policy

 - Upon publication of story, please forward copies/links of the related coverage.

-- Please note that when complimentary accommodations are arranged, only room rate and tax are complimentary, not incidentals such as phone charges or room service.
+- Please note that at other times of the year when complimentary accommodations are arranged, only room rate and tax are complimentary, not incidentals such as phone charges or room service.

 - While complimentary meals can be requested, they are provided at the discretion of the host restaurant and Visit Seattle cannot provide meals in the instance of complimentary meals not being available.
 Complimentary meals exclude gratuity and alcohol and will only be for one person, unless the host wishes to extend the invitation to additional patrons.